Manager, Grounds and Greenhouses

 Come and enjoy the winter experience!

-The Winter Pavilion is located next to the Rideau Hall skating rink, which is open for public skating.
-If weather conditions are ideal, the rink will be open this winter from December 7, 2019, until March 15, 2020.
+The Winter Pavilion is located next to the Rideau Hall skating rink, which is generally open for public skating during winter.
+The rink is managed by the governor general’s team at Rideau Hall.